michaelbaril/sqlout/README.md

 It is meant for small-sized projects, for which bigger solutions such as ElasticSearch would be an overkill.

+Sqlout is compatible with Laravel 5.8+ / Scout 7.1+.

 ## Setup

 Require the package: